sushmita06github/Heart-Disease-Predictor/README.md

 ## Conclusion

 The "Heart Disease Prediction" project offers a practical solution for predicting the presence of heart disease based on various medical factors.
 By leveraging data collection, preprocessing, visualization, and classification modeling, this project provides a comprehensive approach to addressing the prediction task.
 The project also includes a curated dataset to facilitate seamless exploration and experimentation.

-## License

-This project is licensed under the MIT license.
-See the [LICENSE](LICENSE) file for more information.

-## Acknowledgements

-This project is made possible by the contributions of the open-source community and the powerful libraries it provides, including NumPy, Pandas, and Scikit-learn.
-We extend our gratitude to the developers and maintainers of these libraries for their valuable work.
-In addition, the mentor Siddhardan, visit his channel here : https://www.youtube.com/@Siddhardhan